-- Margins: Use 1-inch margins. - Font: Use 11-point Times New Roman font.
-Figures and captions can be in font size 8. - Page Numbering: Number each page of the document consecutively. - Spacing: Use single spacing. - o The use of tables, graphs, or charts are permitted and count towards the narrative page limit.
+- Margins: Use 1-inch margins. - o Font: Use 11-point Times New Roman font.
+Figures and captions can be in font size 8. - Page Numbering: Number each page of the document consecutively. - Spacing: Use single spacing. - The use of tables, graphs, or charts is permitted and count towards the narrative page limit.
+To help ensure maximum point allocation, responses should be written within the section they are requested and in the following order.